mapup/toll-for-route-from-mapping-service-ptv-maps/php/README.md

 ```
 With this in place, make a POST request: https://xserver2-europe-eu-test.cloud.ptvgroup.com/services/rs/XRoute/experimental/calculateRoute

-#### Step 4: Extracting polyline from ArcGIS using Source-Destination Geocodes
+#### Step 4: Extracting polyline from PTV using Source-Destination Geocodes

 With `CURLOPT_POSTFIELDS` send the following body